 When Shopper Insights teams surface and segment around these attributes, they create a strategic advantage.
 They enable clearer product positioning, tighter alignment with emerging demand, and greater control over how brands show up in search filters and on the shelf.
 In a competitive aisle, it’s not just about what’s inside the bottle, it’s about how clearly your data tells the story.

 Ingredient clarity drives visibility at shelf.
 Without it, retailers move fast and default to what’s familiar: legacy brands with broad awareness.
-Innovation gets edged out—not because it lacks potential, but because it isn’t visible when decisions are made.
+Innovation loses out.
+Not from lack of potential, but from lack of visibility when retailers make decisions.

 When category teams can't easily identify which beverages include fast-growing attributes like ashwagandha, stevia, or functional electrolytes, those products are more likely to be overlooked in assortment decisions.
-This creates a blind spot—not just for consumers, but for retailers themselves.
-The brands that win shelf space are the ones that bring more graunlar product data to the conversation: quantifiable proof of why their product belongs, and how it delivers on emerging consumer demand.
+This creates a blind spot, not just for consumers, but for retailers themselves.
+The brands that win shelf space are the ones that bring more granular product data to the conversation: quantifiable proof of why their product belongs, and how it delivers on emerging consumer demand.

 In an increasingly competitive aisle, the ability to surface and share those ingredient signals is what separates products that get passed over from those that get prioritized.